 2) Sugar Lemons

-This is very similar to the honey lemon, but using sugar instead.
-The resulting juice that comes out of this preserve is so delicious can add flavor to your water, cake batter, or other sacks.
+Sugar lemon is very similar to honey lemon but uses sugar instead.
+The juice that comes out of this preserve is so delicious can add flavor to your water, cake batter, or other sacks.

 - 4 lemons. washed and dried

 - Slice the lemons into thin slices.